 It’s difficult to balance on a fence, and it’s uncomfortable to sit on one.

-People straddle the fence with the intention of having everything at once in their romance.
+People straddle the fence intending to have everything at once in their romance.
 By expecting it all instantly, they end up with nothing.

 Conversely, by choosing to stand firmly on one side of the fence or the other, they can have it all.
 The corpus callosum is like a bridge.
 You don’t want to set up shop there, but it’s a good thoroughfare for paying a visit to the other side.